-Multinode model is the concept of using a single actor or a pair of actors for multiple situations where producing optimal actions is necessary.
-Those situations might relate to different entities that are either components of a system you develop, which choose optimal actions using the QSMM framework, or entities for which behavior is to be learned external to the system.
-Nodes of multinode model represent these entities.
-The special case of multinode model is a single-node model.
+Multinode model is the concept of using an individual actor or a pair of actors in multiple contexts where producing adaptive actions is necessary.
+The contexts might relate to the components of a system you develop or entities external to the system.
+The nodes of a multinode model are adaptive programmatic representations of those contexts.
+They provide learning capabilities to the system, the ability to produce actions based on learned interactions, and can define preprogrammed behavior.
+A special case of multinode model is a single-node model.

 |• Principle of Operation|

 |• Creating a Multinode Model|